ValueRaider/yfinance-cache/README.md

 Persistent caching wrapper for `yfinance` module.
 Intelligent caching, not dumb caching of web requests - only update cache where missing/outdated and new data expected.
 Idea is to minimise fetch frequency and quantity - Yahoo API officially only cares about frequency, but I'm guessing they also care about server load from scrapers.

-Cache auto-update implemented for:
+Cache auto-update implemented for most properties:
-- prices
+- prices & options
 - financials
 - calendar & earnings_dates
 - shares
 - info

-Everything else cached once but never updated (unless you delete their files).
+- holders stuff
+- analyst stuff

 Persistent cache stored in your user cache folder:
 - Windows = C:/Users/\<USER\>/AppData/Local/py-yfinance-cache